johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 >	Keep safe the great treasure that has been entrusted to you, with the help of the Holy Spirit, who lives in us... and the things you heard from me, which were supported by many witnesses, these commit to faithful people, such as will be competent to teach others---*2 Timothy 1.14 and 2.2*

 Here we encounter two vital aspects of messianic discipleship.
-Firstly, Paul's exhortation that the knowledge of the Messiah is not simply human knowledge or philosophy.
-It is a spiritual treasure, to be entrusted to faithful followers.
-Secondly, this spiritual treasure must be kept safe with the help of the Holy Spirit.
+Firstly, the knowledge of the Messiah is not a matter of human knowledge or philosophy: it is a spiritual reality, a divine relationship, mediated by the Holy Spirit.
+Secondly, this spiritual treasure has been entrusted to us and must be kept safe with the help of the Holy Spirit—by entrusting it to other, faithful followers.

 ### Safe-keeping ###

-This safe-keeping does not mean hoping to preserve our treasure by hiding it away.
-Rather, this treasure—this intimate knowledge of the Messiah—is to be kept safe by *carefully committing it to the stewardship and safekeeping of other faithful people*.
-Paradoxically, it is this committal of treasure to others that keeps it safe.
-Which keeps it from becoming unproductive.
+This safekeeping does not imply trying to preserve our treasure by hiding it away.
+Rather, this treasure—of intimate, personal knowledge of and relationship with the Messiah—is to be kept safe by *carefully committing it to the stewardship and safekeeping of other faithful people*.
+Paradoxically, it is this committal of our treasure to others that keeps it safe, that keeps it from becoming unproductive.

 Let us seek to understand this more deeply.

 ### Seed and harvest ###

 The metaphor of seed, and the harvest that comes from seed sown into the ground, is central to [*Maize Plant Discipleship*][Maize Plant Metaphor].
 In agricultural contexts, seeds are a form of wealth, a type of treasure.
 Yet seed is generally stored only for a short time before being used.
-Whatever is not used for food, for *daily bread*, must be sown to produce another harvest.
+Whatever is not used for food—for *daily bread*—must soon be sown to produce another harvest.

-In the same way, we discover that God is able to supply spiritual life to us—the *treasure* of knowing the Messiah—in our daily living.
+In the same way, we discover that God is able to supply spiritual life to us: the *treasure* of experientially knowing the Messiah, in our daily living.
 This experience of being alive to God, experiencing the grace of the Messiah and the love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control of the Holy Spirit, is the spiritual equivalent of *daily bread*.

 Merely enjoying God's life for ourselves is, however, not the whole purpose of our relationship with him.
 In fact, as we will explore in this resource, the Messianic, New Covenant Community (the whole body of the Messiah's people) has been called to know God in order to become his *Servant Community*.
 This means that we are called to give ourselves, our lives *to serve his purposes*.
 This requires discipline and sacrifice.
 That is what it means to be a *disciple*.